Steven M. Barney

 After graduating with a Bachelor of Science in Special Education from Bridgewater State University, Anne moved to California and began an extremely rewarding, 28-year career as an Education and Transition Specialist in the Azusa Unified School District.
 For the last 14 years of her tenure there, she was the WorkAbility I Director and worked with key stakeholders in the surrounding community to implement an array of services that aimed to prepare students in special education programs and their families for the journey from school to post-secondary education, employment and independent living.
 She served on WorkAbility I’s statewide Family Transition Network, Human Support Services and Mentoring Committees for Region I. Along with several other area agencies, she was fortunate to be able to be part of the development of the San Gabriel Valley Local Partnership Agreement which served to establish a collaborative partnership between the local Department of Rehabilitation, Regional Center (DDS), Local Education Agencies and various community partners in order to identify, promote, enhance and document pathways towards Competitive Integrated Employment services and outcomes for school age and young adults with intellectual disabilities and developmental disabilities.

 She took the chance to return to her home state of Massachusetts and was thrilled for the opportunity to join the Arc of Plymouth and Upper Cape Cod in 2022.
-Very familiar and aligned with its mission she began as the Coordinator for DESE/DDS, then into the role of Director of DESE and Agency With Choice (AWC).
+Very familiar and aligned with its mission, she began as the Coordinator for DESE/DDS, then into the role of Director of DESE and Agency With Choice (AWC).

-Anne lives in Sandwich along with her three sons who took a chance to pursue their dreams on the East Coast.
+Anne lives in Sandwich along with her three sons, who took a chance to pursue their dreams on the East Coast.